geminik23/wavenet-vocoder/README.md

 # WaveNet vocoder
-This project is a PyTorch implementation of conditional WaveNet from original paper[1].
+This project is a PyTorch implementation of conditional WaveNet from original paper [[1]](#references).
 This model synthesize speech waveform from mel-spectrogram as local conditions.

 ## References